diagrams/diagrams-doc/manual/diagrams-manual.rst

 angles.
 Three instances are provided by default (you can, of course, also make your own):

-* `CircleFrac` represents fractions of a circle.
-A value of `1` represents a full turn.
+* `Turn` represents fractions of a circle.
+A value of `1` represents a full turn, `1/4 :: Turn` represents a right angle, and so on.
 * `Rad` represents angles measured in radians.
 A value of `tau` (that is, `\tau = 2 \pi`:math:) represents a full turn.
 (If you haven't heard of `\tau`:math:, see `The Tau Manifesto`__.)